“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 Making a Difference

 In 1971, Doris co-founded Actors and Others for Animals, one of the first animal rights organizations in Los Angeles.
-Desiring to do even more, Doris founded the Doris Day Pet Foundation in 1978, with the primary goal of finding good homes for needy animals.
-The Doris Day Pet Foundation is now known as the Doris Day Animal Foundation, and continues to carry out Doris’ vision today.
+Desiring to do more for animals, Doris founded the Doris Day Pet Foundation in 1978, with the primary goal of finding good homes for needy animals.
+The Doris Day Pet Foundation is now known as the Doris Day Animal Foundation.
+DDAF continues to carry out Doris’ vision today.
 In 1987, Doris formed the Doris Day Animal League, a national non-profit lobbying organization.
 One of the league’s crowning achievements before merging with the Human Society in 2007 was the founding of Spay Day USA in 1995.

 Doris Day’s film and recording careers are remarkable.
-But for Doris, the work she did for the animals brought her the most joy and greatest sense of accomplishment.
+But the work she did for the animals brought her more joy and a greater sense of accomplishment.
 As Doris said of her activism:

 “I just love that I can make it better for the animals.
 I know I have—so far—with my pet foundation.
 That is thrilling for me.”